THE OLD BALL AND CHAIN

 Need a little help around the house?

-Above is a poster for Dorei keiyakushu, yet another entry in Nikkatsu’s roman porno pantheon, and one that gets viewers to the usual place by a slightly different route.
+This poster was made for the drama Dorei keiyakushu, yet another entry in Nikkatsu’s roman porno pantheon, and one that gets viewers to the usual place by a slightly different route.
 The film opens with Nami Matsukawa having her pubic hair shaved off by a man.
 She isn’t too thrilled about it.
 Then he gives her an enema, and it’s us who aren’t too thrilled.
 Then he binds her in ropes kinbaku style, basically wrapping her like a gift, carefully places her in a crate with some packing material, closes it up and has some delivery guys take the container away.
 The parcel ends up in the house of Hidekazu Mikami, who’s surprised as hell when he opens it, as is his wife, played by Izumi Shima.
 Imagine explaining that.
 A sheaf of legal documents around Nami’s neck says that she’s a slave and will serve as payment of a debt.
 And just like that it’s straight to the kinky sex and domination.
 You can always count on Nikkatsu—they never fail to get you to bondage land, if indeed that’s where you want to go.
 Us, we can take or leave it.
 Even though we have many more roman porno posters we’d like to share, we may shift more toward Toei’s pinky violence action movies for a while.
 They’re harder to find, but worth the effort—and we can only watch so many enemas.
 Dorei keiyakushu premiered in Japan today in 1982.

 It says she’ll do anything you ask.
 Laundry, dishes, handjobs, whatever.